 I wanted to share with you all a wonderful jam recipe that I learned this past weekend.
 You see, it turns out that I come from a history of quite avid ‘jammers.’
-My grandmother used to have such a lovely garden, and come the season she would end up with literally buckets full of fruit: plums, blackberries, etc. She used this abundance of produce to make enough jam to last the rest of the year and my Mom has wonderful memories of home made marmalade, plum jam, raspberry jam and black current jelly.
+My grandmother used to have such a lovely garden, and come the season she would end up with literal buckets full of fruit: plums, blackberries, etc. She used this abundance of produce to make enough jam to last the rest of the year and my Mom has wonderful memories of homemade marmalade, plum jam, raspberry jam, and black current jelly.

 (for about to 8oz. jars)

 - 1 lb of Strawberries (handpicked, store-bought, or frozen!)

 Now, before I go on any further let me just acknowledge that I know this is quite a large amount of sugar.
 It acts as a preservative so that the jam can last for as long as possible, and it also helps maintain the lovely color of the fruit.
 However, there are certainly alternatives to using a mountain of sugar.

 So for the same amount of strawberries you could use 1 cup of fruit juice concentrate, this gives a better result than using regular juice.
 If you were to use regular juice, I would suggest using 1 ½ cups.
 If you do not have juice at home you can also use about 1 cup of honey.
 It is important to remember that if you do not use sugar, then you must use a product called pectin.
 This is a natural product based on apples which helps to thicken the jam.
 All fruit contains pectin but if you cut down on sugar you need to help the natural pectin along by adding some from a packet.

 - You have to sanitize the jars that you want to use.
 You can do this either by keeping them in boiling hot water for 15 minutes, or by placing them in the oven on a very low setting (you don’t want them to crack!)
 Sanitizing them is really important if you want your jams to be edible for a long time.